10 Cringe-worthy User Errors

-If you’ve worked in IT, you’ve likely encountered a lot of user errors, some more funny or ridiculous than others.
-We reached out to our fans for some of the “best” user errors they’ve responded to in their careers.
+If you’ve worked in IT, you’ve likely encountered a lot of user Kills, some more funny or ridiculous than others.
+We reached out to our fans for some of the “best” user Kills they’ve responded to in their careers.
 Get ready to laugh, bang your head against the wall, and even cry…

 Wrong end, dude.
 “I had an older guy complaining about not being able to hear me when he called for tech support.
 He called his wife over to bring him another phone.
 She walked into the room and told him the reason he couldn’t hear me very well is because he was holding the phone upside down.”